MWGitHub/code-splat/README.md

 ## Minimum Viable Product

-RGC is a code review site inspired by Rap Genius' note system built using Ruby on Rails and React.js.
+CodeSplat is a code review site inspired by Rap Genius' note system built using Ruby on Rails and React.js.

-RGC allows users to:
+CodeSplat allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->